-Harm: physical injury or damage to the health of people or damage to property or the environment.
+Harm: physical injury or damage to the health of people.
+(Modified from ISO/IEC Guide 51:2014)

 Hazard: potential source of harm.
+(ISO/IEC Guide 51:2014)

-Intended use / purpose: the objective intent of the manufacturer regarding the use of a product, process or service as reflected in the specifications, instructions and information provided by the manufacturer.
+Intended Use/Purpose: the objective intent of the manufacturer regarding the use of a product, process or service as reflected in the specifications, instructions and information provided by the manufacturer.